wadholm/microblog/ansible/README.md

 ### Run locally

-When we want to work against an API, as the AWS modules do, we don't want Ansible to SSH to any server.
+When we want to work against an API, as the Azure modules do, we don't want Ansible to SSH to any server.
 So we connect to localhost without an ssh connection.

 In `hosts` we need: